gurappa/Countries-Info/README.md

 Android application that shows list of countries and details of a country chosen.

 Why:
-As modules of MVP are decoupled with dependency injection (Dagger 2), app gives full flexibility to test the logic (at the moment no logic in this though but in future :blush: ).
+As modules of MVP are decoupled with dependency injection (Dagger 2),
+-app allows injecting mock implementations when testing the logic (though no logic in this app but in future :blush: ).
+-components are modular which can be reused
+-Changing dependency implementations (say network module) without affecting the entire system.

 Tech used:
 Architecture: [Model View Presenter](https://en.wikipedia.org/wiki/Model–view–presenter).